Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 3) Host switching and limited specificity.
 Not all hyperiid amphipods are obligate parasites/parasitoids of a narrow range of host taxa.
 Many, like *Eupronoe minuta*, dwell among a diversity of species.
 Host specificity varies greatly throughout the phylogeny (Figure 13) so there are reasons to believe host switching could have played a major role in shaping the cophylogeny.

-Removing the effects of branchlengths had a huge impact on the results of the cophylogenetic analysis and also on the estimated phylogenetic signal in the ecological traits generality/specificity, availability/vulnerability.
+Removing the effects of branch lengths had a huge impact on the results of the cophylogenetic analysis and also on the estimated phylogenetic signal in the ecological traits generality/specificity, availability/vulnerability.
 It is likely, and specially true for the host tree (which yielded a tenfold increase in phylogenetic signal), that the evolutionary distances between the organisms have a minor influence in determining the ecological relationships here studied.
 The astounding morphological and ecological adaptations that the representatives of the host lineages underwent to take on a pelagic existence (with some degree of convergence between them) probably has a much greater influence on the suitability of the host for hyperiid amphipod colonization.
 Nonetheless, my results show that the recent phylogenetic histories of these lineages do share some congruence with that of their associated amphipods, probably accounting for most of the global fit.

 Due to the small cophylogenetic signal, it was not possible to distinguish which phylogeny had stronger signal on the observed association data.
 While these cophylogenetic analyses indicate that phylogenetic signal exists in the association data with respect to both phylogenies, we cannot conclude that they are significantly different with the tests carried out here.

 Only general cophylogenetic patterns were studied here.
 I did not attempt to reconstruct particular co-speciation or incomplete lineage sorting events in the cophylogeny.
 I believe the data used is not complete enough to have an accurate level of resolution for such questions.
+Considering the relatively recent placement of hyperiid amphipods within the host phylogeny, I assume the correlation between deep bipartitions in the host phylogeny and associations can not be due to cospeciation.
+Inheritance of common vulnerability traits within host lineages is probably responsible for their contribution to the cophylogenetic signal.

 ### Phylogenetic community ecology: